 Fort Atkinson is a somewhat small city located in the state of Wisconsin.
 With a population of 12,422 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.

 Fort Atkinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Atkinson is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fort Atkinson who work in office and administrative support (11.20%), management occupations (10.96%), and sales jobs (7.37%).
+There are especially a lot of people living in Fort Atkinson who work in office and administrative support (12.25%), management occupations (8.03%), and healthcare suport services (7.67%).

-The per capita income in Fort Atkinson in 2010 was $31,915, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $127,660 for a family of four.
+The per capita income in Fort Atkinson in 2018 was $29,119, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $116,476 for a family of four.
 However, Fort Atkinson contains both very wealthy and poor people as well.

 The most common language spoken in Fort Atkinson is English.
 Other important languages spoken here include Spanish and Polish.